Please follow us on social media

 More On Adopting Pure-Bred Dogs

-Many of you know that I got my Cora and Winston from a local rescue organization.
-They are full-bred apple head Chihuahuas.
+Many of you know that I got my Cora, Winston, and Liliana from a local rescue organization.
+They are full-bred apple-head Chihuahuas.
 They weren’t puppies when I got them, because they were kept as breeders.
+However they also have pure-bred puppies of different breeds at times.

-The reason I mention this is; number one to let you know that it is possible to find pure-bred puppies and adult dogs from rescue organizations.
+The reason I mention this is: 1. to let you know that it is possible to find pure-bred adult dogs and 2. you can find pure-bred puppies from rescue organizations.
 It may take time to find just the right one, but check your local rescue organizations and skip the pet stores.

 I guarantee that every single penny donated goes to the organization and in turn to help care for the dogs that need our help ChiChis And Me Is Not Affiliated With F.L.E.A in any way and will not receive any commission or money from any of the donations.

-You can check out F.L.E.A on Facebook and you can donate if you like.
-If you can’t donate, share her FB page,— (@FortheLoveofEveryAnimal — ask friends and family to donate, and be sure to “like” it.
+You can check out F.L.E.A. on their Facebook page and you can donate if you like.
+If you can’t donate, share her FB page,— @FortheLoveofEveryAnimal — ask friends and family to donate, and be sure to “like” it.
 Sharing her page will help others to find her and possibly donate to her rescue.

 She takes in sick and injured dogs and nurses them back to health before she finds loving furever homes for them.
 I just can’t say enough good things about this organization and the amazing woman who owns it.